spencerolson/weather/README.md

 25° | clear sky | 48% humidity
 ```

+## Features
+- Access to raw API responses
+- Access to formatted rain reports
+- ANSI-colorized output
+- Detailed rain intensity forecast for the next hour
+- Weather alerts
+- Customizable length and interval for hourly weather
+- Customizable time (12 or 24 hour) and temp display (celsius, fahrenheit, kelvin)
+- Usable as a dependency or standalone CLI
+- Weather lookup by ZIP code
+- Mock weather responses to test responses for varying conditions

 ## Getting Started

 In order to fetch real weather data, you'll want to first create an API Key for OpenWeatherMap's ["One Call API 3.0"](https://openweathermap.org/api/one-call-3) service.
 However, if you're not ready to do that yet, you can always play around with `Weather` by passing the `test` option (for more information, see the [Options](#options) section below).